swch/strivve-docs-nextjs/src/pages/guides/introduction/index.md

 # Development Processes
 The CardSavr service supports your development model with multiple environments for each phase of development.
+For
-For example; sandbox, dev, and production environments are configurable.
+ example: sandbox, dev, and production environments are configurable.
 For testing, non-production environments are equipped with synthetic sites allowing you to test without impacting live merchant sites.